-All staff should self-screen at home for COVID symptoms.
-If staff are ill or feeling ill, they should not report to work.
-Staff with a temperature of 100 degrees or more may not work.
-If staff are unable to take their temperature at home, a symptom check station will be provided at their place of work to check temperature upon arrival.
-All staff should self-screen at home for COVID symptoms.
-If staff are ill or feeling ill, they should not report to work.
-Staff with a temperature of 100 degrees or more may not work.
-If staff are unable to take their temperature at home, a symptom check station will be provided at their place of work to check temperature upon arrival.
-Staff who are experiencing symptoms, have a close contact exposure, or test positive for COVID-19 complete a survey which alerts HR.
-HR staff follow up with the employee and direct them how long to remain off campus.
-HR COVID-19 Employee ppt (Slides 14-22) Healthy Hygiene Practices Each site has implemented routines for frequent hand sanitation focusing on COVID-19 prevention measures: • After using restroom • Before and after eating • When entering a classroom or office • After taking off or putting on their cloth face covering • After prolonged exposure to high touch areas • Before and after each task when preparing food in any class In order to implement effective hand sanitizing procedures, we: Stock cleaning supplies hand sanitizer and wipes for each stable group/classroom and make them visible and well identified Signage in classrooms and offices remind students and staff on proper hand sanitizing procedures Identification and Tracing of Contacts When a positive case is identified as having been on campus, either a staff member, student, or a visitor to campus, the close contacts of that person are immediately identified.
+Identification and Tracing of Contacts LMSV is dedicated to quickly identify possible positive cases of COVID-19, and quickly trace and notify contacts.
+Each site will follow the following steps and implement the following policies: When a positive case is identified as having been on campus, whether a staff member, student, or a visitor to campus, the close contacts of that person are immediately identified.
 Staff have been asked to note at the end of each day if they might have come within six feet with anyone else (students or other staff members) for a cumulative 15 minutes or more during the day in order to facilitate contact tracing that sometimes takes place days later.
-Both HR and Student Supports Staff, including district nurses, facilitate contact tracing when notified of positive cases, and notify affected individuals of the need to quarantine.
+Human Resources, Safety/Risk Management and Student Supports Staff, including district nurses, facilitate contact tracing when notified of positive cases, and notify affected individuals of the need to quarantine.
 It is our policy to: Report information about COVID-19 cases at our workplace to the local health department whenever required by law, and provide any related information requested by the local health department.
 Report immediately to Cal/OSHA any COVID-19-related serious illnesses or death, as defined under CCR Title 8 section 330(h), of an employee occurring in our place of employment or in connection with any employment.
 Maintain records of the steps taken to implement our written COVID-19 Prevention Program in accordance with CCR Title 8 section 3203(b).
 Make our written COVID-19 Prevention Program available at the workplace to employees, authorized employee representatives, and to representatives of Cal/OSHA immediately upon request.
-Physical Distancing Ensure staff maintain 6 ft of physical distancing from each other.
-Physical distancing between students should ensure distancing between student desks meets standards as outlined in CDPH guidance issued 1/14/21.
-Minimize unnecessary furniture.
-Student desks should be arranged facing the same direction (limiting face-to-face interaction between students).
-If the teacher uses a desk, the teacher's desk needs to be separated from student desks by 6 feet.
-Implement procedures to maximize distancing for classroom activities.
-Where possible, we ensure at least six feet of physical distancing at all times in our workplace by: All sites having instituted procedures to minimize mixing, implemented 6-ft. physical distancing, and maximize space and physical barriers in the following settings: • During staff and student arrival/symptom screening
+Physical Distancing immediately upon request.
+LMSV is committed to ensure that students and staff maintain 6 ft of physical distancing from each other while working and learning in common spaces.
+Physical distancing between students will be accomplished by placing desks and chairs to meet the standards as outlined in CDPH guidance issued 1/14/21.

+Classrooms and other spaces will minimize unnecessary furniture.
+Student desks will be arranged facing the same direction where possible in order to limit face-to-face interaction between students, and student chairs will be 6 feet apart.
+If the teacher uses a desk, the teacher's desk will be separated from student desks by 6 feet, and all teachers and students will implement procedures to maximize distancing for all classroom activities.

+All sites have instituted procedures to minimize mixing, implemented 6-ft. physical distancing, and maximize space and physical barriers during the following times and settings: